 10.7 Registry Instrument or other Document templates

-The ELNO must ensure that the correct Registry Instrument or other Document template supplied and determined by the Registrar is used by Subscribers.
+Except when acting as a Participating ELNO, the ELNO must ensure that the correct Registry Instrument or other Document template supplied and determined by the Registrar is used by Subscribers.

 10.8 Presentation once financial settlement is irrevocable

-The ELNO must ensure that no electronic Registry Instrument or other electronic Document forming part of a Settlement Transaction is presented to the Registrar for Lodgment unless the financial settlement is irrevocable.
+The ELNO must not present for Lodgment any electronic Registry Instrument or other electronic Document forming part of a Settlement Transaction unless the financial settlement is irrevocable.

 10.9 Presentation following Duty payment or commitment

-The ELNO must ensure that no electronic Registry Instrument or other electronic Document is presented to the Registrar for Lodgment unless the electronic Registry Instrument or other electronic Document has been assessed for Duty and the Duty Authority is satisfied that, where applicable, the Duty has been paid or an irrevocable commitment to pay has been made to the Duty Authority.
+The ELNO must not present for Lodgment any electronic Registry Instrument or other electronic Document unless the electronic Registry Instrument or other electronic Document has been assessed for Duty and the Duty Authority is satisfied that, where applicable, the Duty has been paid or an irrevocable commitment to pay has been made to the Duty Authority.

 10.10 Land Registry Fees